I'm gonna have to New York GOP congressional candidate embraces limbaugh despite recent controversy.

 The paper noted one priest has been suspended from ministry for two years.

-The other had been placed on leave in December, based on abuse that occurred about 40 years ago.
+The other had been placed on leave in December based on abuse that occurred about 40 years ago.

 This wasn't really news as a current matter, but this is always and everywhere the bigoted narrative that Times prefers to perpetuate.

-Cardinal Timothy Dalton of New York, the head of the U.S. Conference of Catholic bishops, used the word horror to describe what Obama is mandating.
+Cardinal Timothy Dalton of New York, the head of the U.S. Conference of Catholic Bishops, used the word horror to describe what Obama is mandating.

-CBS This Morning anchor Charlie Rose asked Dolan if the White House misled him on the issue.
+On the only broadcast show to give Catholics some coverage, CBS This Morning anchor Charlie Rose asked Dolan if the White House misled him on the issue.

-Dolan began by saying he hesitated to question the president's sincerity, even though anyone who heard Obama's 2009 commencement speech at Notre Dame about honoring the conscience of his opponents on abortion is proven that he's completely insincere.
+Dolan began by saying he hesitated to question the president's sincerity, even though anyone who heard Obama's 2009 commencement speech at Notre Dame about honoring the conscience of his opponents on abortion has proven that he's completely insincere.

 Cardinal Dolan said, I worry, Charlie, members of Obama's team might not particularly understand our horror at the restrictive nature of this exemption that they are giving us.

-That for the first time that we can remember, a Bureau of the federal government seems to be radically intruding into the internal definition of what a church is.
+That for the first time that we can remember, a bureau of the federal government seems to be radically intruding into the internal definition of what a church is.

 We can't seem to get that across.